 Editor’s Note: Part 4 of a 5 part series providing practical guidance and insights to security leaders for securing DevOps environments.
 This series is based on insights from Global 1000 Chief Information Security Officers (CISOs.)
 This installment covers how security teams can adapt processes for modern application testing.
+This series includes information on how to:

 With the promise of shorter development cycles more closely aligned with business objectives, organizations are embracing DevOps for everything from insurance customer service and banking applications to mobile check-in and loyalty apps.
 With the push to be fast, agile and accelerate digital transformation initiatives, DevOps is perfectly suited to deliver high-value applications that can be rapidly iterated and scaled.
 Yet, while DevOps is increasingly essential for today’s digital business, it exposes new privileged access management-related risks that security teams must address.